Qubes-Community/Contents/docs/security/split-gpg.md

 [user@vault ~]$ tar -cf backup_alice_keys.tar alice*
 [user@vault ~]$ shred -u alice*
 ```
-The master key is still in the keyring.
-Export its subkeys in a temp file, delete the master key from the keyring, then import the subkeys.
+The main key is still in the keyring.
+Export its subkeys in a temp file, delete the main key from the keyring, then import the subkeys.
 Be sure to delete `subkeys` after importing.
 ```
 [user@vault ~]$ gpg --export-secret-subkeys alice > subkeys
 [user@vault ~]$ gpg --delete-secret-key alice